Neck Pain

 Whiplash injuries

 Whiplash is a term used to describe injuries of the neck that are a result of an acceleration – deceleration incident, such as a car accident where a car is rear-ended.
-The neck is hyper extended and flexed at high velocities causing stretching of the muscles and ligaments that provide stability and control for the neck.
+In such cases, The neck is hyper extended and flexed at high velocities causing stretching of the muscles and ligaments that provide stability and control for the neck.

 Symptoms of whiplash include neck pain, headaches, muscle spasm, arm pain, pins and needles or numbness.